 - Adaptation Name Change: In the novel Doctor Syn, on which the film is based, the central character is named — well, Doctor Syn.
-This film changed it to "Doctor Blyss" to avoid legal issues with Disney, who had produced their own adaptation of the story.
+This film changes this to "Doctor Blyss" to avoid legal issues with Disney, who were producing their own adaptation of the story.

 - Chandelier Swing: Used as a means of escape.
-But is interrupted by a bullet.
+But interrupted by a bullet.

 - The Coroner Doth Protest Too Much: Oliver Reed gave himself a bullet wound in his arm while shaving.
 Also the death of Tom Ketch.